NAVIS & The General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) goes into effect on May 25, 2018.
+The General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
 The regulations are intended to help European Union citizens stay in control of who collects their information and how it’s used.
 GDPR impacts how personal data is collected, stored, shared and processed, as well as empowering European Citizens to take total control of their data privacy.
 Despite being a European Union regulation, GDPR has far-reaching implications for any business with European customers.

 NAVIS’s GDPR Commitment